ibrahimzahoor973/playwright-automation/README.md

-Pixieset Gallery Scraper
+Pass-Gallery Scraper

-This project processes photo information from Pixieset collections and generates CSV files containing Galleries, Clients and Gallery Photo Information.
+This project processes photo information from Pixieset and Pic-Time collections and generates CSV files containing Galleries, Clients and Gallery Photo Information.

 Project Structure
 .env: Contains email and username fields for authentication.

-src/pages/pixiset.js: Main script that logs in pixieset web app & processes the data and generates CSV files.
+src/pages/pixiset.js: Main script that logs into the platform specific web app & processes the data and generates CSV files.

 src/helpers.js: Helper functions to assist with processing.